Guz-Ali/Color-Pattern-Game/README.md

 for many reasons, but this part would be a good example to benefits of user's freedom.

 Other than that, I would design how my webpage looked.
-Adding a background image to whole screen, then a white-ish front that makes it possible for player to focus, and then improving how the header and the sentences looked.
+Adding a background image to whole screen, then a white-ish front that makes it possible for player to focus, and then improving how the header and the sentences looked would be perfect.

-I spent most of my time preparing the README file ":)"
+I spent most of my time preparing the README file and the walkthrough ":)"